EnigmaCurry/d.rymcg.tech/sftp/README.md

    * Disable the shell, port forwading, and X11 forwarding.
    * Per-user account chroot (`ChrootDirectory`).
 Each user can only see their own files.
- * In order to use the `ChrootDirectory` config directtive, `sshd` [must run as root in order to access chroot(2)](https://github.com/openssh/openssh-portable/blob/2923d026e55998133c0f6e5186dca2a3c0fa5ff5/platform.c#L82-L92) (even if you give it the `CAP_SYS_CHROOT` capability via setcap, an unpatched sshd will still refuse to allow chroot(2) unless UID==0 explicitly; so a non-root user is unable to use the `ChrootDirectory` directive).
-The Docker container drops all of the unnecessary [Linux system capabilities](https://man.archlinux.org/man/capabilities.7), except for the following list that are required (tested by process of elimination):
+ * In order to use the `ChrootDirectory` config directive, `sshd` [must run as root to access chroot(2)](https://github.com/openssh/openssh-portable/blob/25bd659cc72268f2858c5415740c442ee950049f/session.c#L1431-L1434) (even if you give it the `CAP_SYS_CHROOT` capability via setcap, an unpatched sshd will still refuse to allow chroot(2) [unless UID==0 explicitly](https://github.com/openssh/openssh-portable/blob/2923d026e55998133c0f6e5186dca2a3c0fa5ff5/platform.c#L82-L92); so a non-root user would be unable to run `sshd` with the `ChrootDirectory` directive).
+To limit the permissions of the root user, the Docker container drops all of the unnecessary [Linux system capabilities](https://man.archlinux.org/man/capabilities.7), except for the following list that are still required (tested by process of elimination):

 ```
     security_opt:
       - no-new-privileges:true